 It’s time to meet the compact camera version of a Siberian Husky, the Miniature Husky or otherwise known as the Mini Husky.
-If you’ve found this article to learn a little more about the breed or just to take a look at some cute miniature huskies, you’re in the right place.
+If you’ve found this article to learn more about the breed or just to take a look at some cute photos, you’re in the right place.

 Miniature Husky Photos